grellylucia/restful-booker-api-test/README.md

-# restful-booker-api-test
+# Restful Booker API Test

-Final project for Nest Academy QA
+This is a final project for Nest Academy QA